 We recycle the following products on campus: cardboard, aluminum cans, metal cans, all paper, and plastic bottles (#1 & #2).
 We use recyclable containers for 90% of all to-go products on campus.

-Food waste in landfills creates methane, a greenhouse gas which is 21 times more potent than carbon dioxide.
+Food waste in landfills creates methane, a greenhouse gas which is 28 times more potent than carbon dioxide.
 Our first priority is to reduce food waste.
-We compost any unavoidable food waste, which reduces greenhouse gas emissions and can also be used to amend the soil, thereby increasing drought tolerance, improving soil structure and health and reducing the need for water and fertilizers.
-The local composting group, NOLA Green Roots, aids us in accomplishing this goal by picking up food waste weekly from The Dining Room at the Commons.
+We compost any unavoidable food waste from our kitchens, which reduces greenhouse gas emissions and can also be used to amend the soil, thereby increasing drought tolerance, improving soil structure and health and reducing the need for water and fertilizers.
+The local composting company, The Composting Network, aids us in accomplishing this goal by picking up food waste weekly from The Dining Room at the Commons.
 The food waste collected is pre-consumer waste.